evanmarshall-dev/fireship.io_git_course/README.md

 After the CI completes we know we have a valid pull request and when we merge that code into the master/main branch we also want to **_deploy_** the app to our customers.

 [Deploying Angular App to Firebase Hosting - Guide](https://fireship.io/snippets/github-actions-deploy-angular-to-firebase-hosting/)

+1. Install firebase cli on machine.
+Enter your root/global directory and run `npm install -g firebase-tools`.
+2. Login to Firebase via CLI by running `firebase login --no-localhost`.
+This should open up a login prompt with URL to complete auth via your Google account.
+3. Now to initialize a firebase project.
+You will cd into your project folder and run `firebase init hosting`.
+This will open up a init prompt to setup the project.
+4. Now to push the project to firebase hosting account by running `firebase deploy --only hosting`.
+This can all be done locally because we are authenticated into our firebase account locally.